jparrill/hypershift-disconnected/docs/content/common/hypervisor/packaging.md

 ## System

-These are the main packages that are needed to deploy a virtualized Openshift Management cluster
+These are the main packages that are needed to deploy a virtualized Openshift Management cluster.

 ```bash
 sudo dnf install dnsmasq radvd vim golang podman bind-utils net-tools httpd-tools tree htop strace tmux -y
 ```

-also we need to enable and start Podman service
+Additionally, you need to enable and start the Podman service using the following command:

 ```bash
 systemctl enable --now podman